RichardByrne95/CI-MS4-TuckIn/README.md

 CSRF tokens were removed while testing to avoid conflict with Cypress not providing the CSRF tokens needed for Django's security.

 While there are measure in place throughout the project to ensure the validity of the address inputted by the user, a user can still place an order with a false or disingenuous address.
 In a production website, full address verification provided by the Google Places API that is behind a paywall would be used to prevent this from happening.

+When changing a food's quantity in the bag, it is presumed that if the user does not continue with checkout, that they do not want to save the changes they made to any quantities in their bag.

+As this is a MVP, all restaurants are presumed to deliver all over Dublin.
+In a commercial scenario, a more sophisticated system of address verification, delivery radii and geo-tracking would be used from the paid services of the Google Places API.